EverAzureRest/bastion-autoscale/README.md

 # bastion-autoscale
-template and runbooks for autoscaling Azure Bastion
+Example template and runbooks for autoscaling Azure Bastion

+Allows for scaling up based on a metrics-based measurements of concurrent sessions.